 Filling the prepared root canal:

-Root Canals are filled using biocompatible material like Gutta percha after cleaning and shaping.
+Root Canals are filled with materials like Gutta percha along with root canal sealer after cleaning and shaping.

 Post operative Restoration:

 After filling the root canals with gutta percha, remaining prepared tooth is filled with the restorative material.

 After the above procedure, a artificial cap or crown is placed over the treated tooth and tooth can now be used for normal function like eating and chewing.

 X-ray Image: tooth after Treatment.